 Nootropics can be natural, synthetic or pharmaceutical.
 Synthetic nootropics, like Adderall and other stimulants (including caffeine and B12) can improve immediate focus, but research shows that they can actually harm cognitive function over time.
 Synthetic and pharmaceutical nootropics may not be the best choice, as they can contain addictive ingredients that can cause long-term negative side effects.

 We hope we’re inspiring you to do some research into which brain health supplements are best for you personally.
+To help further your research, here are a few questions to ask yourself.
 First things first, why are you interested in these brain supplements?
 What are your goals for supplementing your brain function and health?
 Are you looking to feel more alert?
 Is your short term memory letting you down so you’d like to boost it a bit?
 Do you hope to stave off dementia and Alzheimer’s?

 *Many brain health supplements are well-researched and proven to be helpful to cognitive function, memory and future brain health, though be mindful of what you’re purchasing, because there seem to be just as many brain health supplements that aren’t well-researched and don’t help in any way.

 Look for research that’s published by well-known colleges and universities.
 Read through the research to make sure that the sample size is adequate for the results that the product promises.
 For example, if the study is based on results from 21 people participating, it’s not as credible as a study where 1,000 or more people were reporting their results from using the product.
 Because there are many products making false promises in the brain health supplement market, it’s even more important that you do your own research before you choose which one you should take.

 Always read the fine print!
 If a particular brain supplement has a warning about a potential harmful negative interaction with a medication you are currently taking, we recommend that you consult your pharmacist or physician to ensure your safety BEFORE you take that product.